 QTFF/ISOBMFF standalone and fragmented movies can include a single video track associated with both the left and the right eye.
 This video track's access units carry both a base and secondary layer that correspond to a primary stereo eye view (left or right) and the complementary stereo eye (i.e., right if the primary is the left, left if the primary is the right).
+Another option, available to production processes only, is to use frame packing, in which both left and right stereo eye views are carried adjacently in the decoded image in a single layer (either side-by-side or over-under).

-The expectation is that both stereo-eye views (i.e., the left-eye view and right-eye view) will be shown to both the left and right eyes simultaneously.
+The expectation is that both stereo-eye views (i.e., the left-eye view and right-eye view) are shown to their corresponding eyes simultaneously.
 Both stereo views are available and synchronized according to the movie timeline.
 When played, stereopsis is achieved.

 Note: The ability to produce a movie with just one stereo eye video track (whether left or right) can be useful in production workflows.
 Two tracks in the same movie or in two movies might be useful.
-These might be combined into a new movie either by encoding with both views in one video track or less commonly by carrying two video tracks.
+These might be combined into a new movie either by encoding with both views in one video track or, less commonly, by carrying two video tracks.
 Though potentially applicable to QTFF/ISOBMFF, it is not a described use case here.

-This document introduces a VisualSampleEntry extension that can signal among other things whether the associated video track is stereoscopic and which stereo eyes are carried in that video track.
+This document introduces a VisualSampleEntry extension that can signal, among other things, whether the associated video track is stereoscopic and which stereo eyes are carried in that video track.
 This new signaling is referred to as video extended usage and is described in a later section of this document.
-For now, the point is that this allows a movie reader to detect stereorelated video tracks and to identify the stereo eyes contributed by that track so it can configure presentation or other processing.
-Whereas the video track itself uses a video-compression format and signals it has a left and right stereo view, the video extended usage is meant to be more easily parsed and to be applicable to non-multiview video (i.e., not MV-HEVC).
+For now, the point is that this allows a movie reader to detect stereo-related video tracks and to identify the stereo eyes contributed by that track so it can configure presentation or other processing.
+Whereas the video track itself uses a video-compression format and signals it has a left and right stereo view, the video extended usage is meant to be more easily parsed and to be applicable to non-multiview video (i.e., not MV-HEVC video).